 The Visual Arts Center opened in the Talley Student Center.
 The arts center later became known as the Gregg Museum of Art & Design.

-The Casey Aquatic Center (also called the Carmichael Natatorium) was added onto Carmichael Gymnasium.
-Willis Casey was head swimming coach and later Athletics Director, from 1969 to 1986.
+The Casey Aquatic Center, also called the Carmichael Natatorium, was added onto Carmichael Gymnasium.
+Willis R. Casey was head swimming coach and later Athletics Director from 1969 to 1986.

 Fountain Dining Hall was built in 1982 and named for Dr. Alvin Marcus Fountain, professor of English for 46 years.

-At the corner of Western Boulevard and Gorman Street, the Alumni Centennial Gateway is a steel wall 18 feet high and 128 feet long, marking the entrance to the western part of campus.
+At the corner of Western Boulevard and Gorman Street, the Alumni Centennial Gateway was a steel wall 18 feet high and 128 feet long.
+The gateway marked the entrance to the western part of campus.

-After the site had been chosen in Apr.
-1992, construction on the building began in Feb.
-1993.
+After the site was chosen in April 1992, construction on the building began in February 1993.

 The National Weather Service established a Forecast Office in Research Building III and became the first government partner at Centennial Campus.

-The Textile Protection and Comfort Center, within the College of Textiles on Centennial Campus, provides a facility for testing the performance of various textile materials
+The Textile Protection and Comfort Center, within the College of Textiles on Centennial Campus, provided a facility for testing the performance of various textile materials.

-The building formerly known as the Student Center Annex was dedicated on this date to honor Dr. Augustus McIver Witherspoon.
-It thus became the first building on campus named after an African American.
-Dr. Witherspoon earned his Ph.D. in Botany from NCSU in 1971, making him the second African American student to receive a Ph.D. from NC State.
-He joined the faculty as Instructor of Botany and eventually held the following posts at NCSU: Full Professor, Assistant ...
+The building formerly known as the Student Center Annex was dedicated to honor Dr. Augustus McIver Witherspoon.
+It became the first building on campus named after an African American.
+Dr. Witherspoon earned his PhD in botany from NC State in 1971, making him the second African American student to receive a PhD from NC State.
+He joined the faculty as an instructor of botany and eventually held the following posts: full professor, assistant dean, Acting Dean and ...
 More

-Department laboratory space expands to occupy part of the Constructed Facilities Laboratory on Centennial Campus.
-The laboratory became a hub of collaboration between the Civil Engineering department and private and government entities, to develop and evaluate the performance of new products and innovative structural systems.
-The facility included an environmental chamber used to test large-scale structural components subjected to severe environmental conditions, ...
+Department laboratory space expanded to occupy part of the Constructed Facilities Laboratory on Centennial Campus.
+The lab became a hub of collaboration between the civil engineering department and private and government entities to develop and evaluate the performance of new products and innovative structural systems.
+The facility included an environmental chamber used to test large-scale structural components subjected to severe environmental conditions, such as ...
 More

-Katharine Stinson, the first woman to graduate from NC State's School of Engineering, has a street named after her.
-Katharine Stinson Drive, formerly North Yarbrough Drive, is one of the longest streets on campus.
+A campus street was named for Katharine Stinson, the first woman to graduate from NC State's School of Engineering.
+Katharine Stinson Drive, formerly North Yarbrough Drive, was one of the longest streets on campus.

-After construction had begun in Aug.
-1995, staff moved into the building in January 1997.
+Partners Building I construction began in August 1995, and staff moved into the building in January 1997.

 The 1.9 miles Centennial Parkway access road opened at a cost of approximately $5 million.